 These guidelines focus on the sustainable harvest of woody biomass from forested areas within the context of generally accepted forestry practices, and provide considerations and recommendations applicable to stand and site-level management based on best available information.
-The guidelines address the impacts of increased biomass harvesting on biodiversity conservation, soil nutrient depletion, physical properties of soil, and water quality.
+The guidelines, when applied in concert with other forest management guidelines (FMGs, BMPs for Water Quality, and Silviculture Handbook), address potential impacts of increased biomass harvesting on biodiversity conservation, soil nutrient depletion, physical properties of soil, and water quality.
 The objective is to provide guidance to forest resource managers, loggers, equipment operators, contractors, and landowners in Wisconsin, and to facilitate operational analysis and informed decision-making regarding the harvest of woody biomass from forestland.

 The guidelines are a tool to enable sustainable forest management by presenting users with practical and reliable recommendations that are easy to understand and implement.
 Implementation of the Forestland Woody Biomass Harvesting Guidelines is voluntary.
-Furthermore, the guidelines should be considered a "work-in-progress" based on best available information; they will be subject to periodic review and revision as additional information becomes available.
+The guidelines are based on best available information and will be subject to periodic review and revision as additional information becomes available.